opendns/zmachine-api/README.md

   {"file": "save"}
   ```

+  The response will contain a data element with whatever the game responds with
+  when you save.
+Normally, a player would see this, but since they didn't ask for
+  the save, telling them you just saved after every game action would be pretty
+  confusing.

 4. Quit the zmachine process with a `DELETE /games/12345`

 5. When you get a new command, it's time to restore the game. `POST /games`